basnijholt/nijho.lt/content/post/proxmox-migration/index.md

 For a human, this is annoying.
 For an AI agent, it is a dead end.

+## From Skeptic to Believer

+I wasn't always a Nix evangelist.
+In fact, I initially despised the language and its syntax.
+I couldn't figure out how it worked, and I already had my own specific way of setting up my dotfiles.
+I used [Dotbot](/post/dotfiles/) for symlinking and a tool I wrote called [dotbins](/post/dotbins/) for managing binaries.
+I didn't feel like I required Nix for most of my tools.
+I used [nix-darwin](https://github.com/basnijholt/dotfiles/blob/4f534bf32fb4396dd86ce631dec00717eab7656d/configs/nix-darwin/configuration.nix) on my Mac for a long time, but only to specify Homebrew packages and application settings.
+I never really believed that everything would be byte-for-byte equivalent.
+But then I migrated from one disk to another and had to set everything up again.
+My system booted, copied some data, and everything was identical.
+It actually clicked for me.

 ## The Declarative Advantage: Remembering Hardware Hacks

 On my HP EliteDesk, the Intel I219-LM network card has a known bug where it hangs with hardware offloading enabled.